Information Mainly for Precinct 19-24 Voters

 card.

-register at an early voting site.
-Also, at those sites currently
+voters can register at an early voting site.
+Also, at those sites

-registered voters can make some changes, e.g., you can change your
+currently registered voters can make some changes, e.g., you can change

-registered name and your residence address.
-However you CANNOT
+your registered name and your residence address.
+However you

 How to view a sample ballot appropriate